Table of Contents

 All materials developed by an employee of the Company within the course of employment, such as software, hardware devices, advertising materials, manuals, etc., are the exclusive property of the Company.
 Such materials may not be used for any purpose other than Company business without obtaining prior written approval from your General Counsel.

 In the course of performing your duties, you may have access to material nonpublic information about the Company or its Business Partners.
-Information is considered “material” if there is a substantial likelihood that a reasonable investor would consider it important in making investment decisions, or information that is reasonably certain to have a substantial effect on the price of a company’s securities, regardless of whether the information is related directly to its business.
+Information is considered material if there is a substantial likelihood that its disclosure would impact the investment decisions of a reasonable investor because it significantly altered the total mix of information available in the market about a security.
 Information is nonpublic until it has been effectively communicated to the marketplace via press release, SEC filing, or other means.
-Examples of this type of information include earnings estimates; financial results; dividend increases or decreases; significant acquisition, divestiture, or merger proposals; major changes in management or strategy; significant new contracts or partnerships; actual or suspected cybersecurity incidents; significant litigation or regulatory examinations or investigations; unusual borrowings; and securities offerings.
+Examples of material information include earnings estimates; financial results; dividend increases or decreases; significant acquisition, divestiture, or merger proposals; major changes in management or strategy; significant new contracts or partnerships; actual or suspected cybersecurity incidents; significant litigation or regulatory examinations or investigations; unusual borrowings; and securities offerings.

-You must hold all material nonpublic information in strict confidence and refrain from buying or selling any stock or other securities on the basis of material nonpublic information (“insider trading”).
-In addition, you may not share any material nonpublic information with any individual inside or outside the Company (“tipping”), unless the disclosure is reasonably necessary to carry out the Company’s business and is authorized by the Company.
+You must hold all material nonpublic information in strict confidence and refrain from buying or selling any stock or other securities based on material nonpublic information (insider trading).
+In addition, you may not share any material nonpublic information with any individual inside or outside the Company (tipping), unless the disclosure is reasonably necessary to carry out the Company’s business and is authorized by the Company.
 Either action could result in both civil and criminal liability, both to the person trading and to the Company, and can be expected to result in serious sanctions by the Company, including termination of employment.